michaelkokkat/programming-for-engineers/FP_README.md

 We seek to coordinate the motion and velocity of the drone with that of the controller’s hand, in all 6 degrees of freedom (translation along x, y, z axes, as well as rotational and flipping maneuvers around these axes).

+For a more detailed documentation of the project's concept and purpose, refer to the "Final Project Report.pdf" file in this folder.

 ### Instructions
 Our program requires these dependency packages:
   * Leap Motion Developer SDK (along with Desktop Setup of the Leap Motion Sensor)